Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Confundus,’ Harry said.

 The stairs reverted back to their original form with Harry’s foot still on the first step.
-A low murmur ran round the common room.
-Hermione’s book thudded to the table.
+A low murmur ran round the common room and Hermione’s book thudded to the table.

 ‘Someone make a note of how he did that,’ Seamus muttered.
 ‘That’s got to be the most useful thing we’ve seen all year.’